jimjonesbr/rdf_fdw/README.md

 Columns can use **one** of two data type categories:

 #### RDF Node
 The custom `rdfnode` type is designed to handle full RDF nodes, including both IRIs and literals with optional language tags or datatypes.
 It preserves the structure and semantics of RDF terms and is ideal when you need to manipulate or inspect RDF-specific details.
-Columns of this type only support the `variable`.
+Columns of this type only support the `variable` column option.

 **Column Options**